Stock events for Ring Energy, Inc. (REI)

 REI’s Geographic footprint

-Ring Energy, Inc. operates exclusively within the Permian Basin in West Texas and New Mexico, targeting oil and liquids-rich formations in areas such as the Central Basin Platform, the Northwest Shelf, and the Delaware Basin.
-As of December 31, 2024, the company held interests in developed and undeveloped acres across these regions, with a notable presence in the Central Basin Platform and Northwest Shelf.
+Ring Energy, Inc. operates exclusively in the Permian Basin, targeting oil and liquids-rich formations in areas such as the Northwest Shelf, the Central Basin Platform, and the Delaware Basin.
+As of December 31, 2025, Ring Energy held interests in approximately 97,599 gross (80,919 net) acres and 935 gross (763 net) producing wells.

 REI Corporate Image Assessment